-Masks have now become an item that we are all getting used to in our daily outings as part of the response to the global pandemic.
+Masks have now become an item that we are all used to as part of the response to the global pandemic.

 Having watched the movie Contagion with it’s stellar cast including Marion Cotillard, Matt Damon, Laurence Fishburne, Jude Law, Gwyneth Paltrow, Kate Winslet, and Bryan Cranston to name but a few, at the cinemas many years ago and more recently The Protector on Netflix during lockdown.
 I think you may already know the common theme of these stories is a virus and I won’t say anymore in case you have not seem them.
 It seems these screen themes are now our reality.

 What has also been apparent is that it is not as easy to connect with people from behind a mask or is it?
 No longer are we able to see people’s facial expressions, smiles, or other ways we communicate and connect with people verbally and non verbally everyday in public.